-50 First, the Higgs boson completes the particle spectrum of the Standard Model.
-We have now discovered all 51 of the Standard Model particles and have measured many of their properties.
-It is clear now exactly what 52 the model does not explain.
-We have entered a new era in which the verification of the Standard Model 53 takes second place to a search for new, unknown forces and interactions.
+First, the Higgs boson completes the particle spectrum of the Standard Model.
+We now know all of the Standard Model's ingredients and have at least a basic knowledge of their properties.
+It is clear now exactly what the model does not explain.
+We have entered a new era in which the verification of the Standard Model takes